slyflare/Scrabble/README.md

 By Ashwitha Ala, Matthew Gaudet, Riya Rawat, Vimal Gunasegaran

 ## Project Description:
 This is a reproduced simplified version of the classic boardgame Scrabble coded in Java.
 The project is part of a group evaluation for the SYSC 3110 Software Development Project course.
-The current implementation of the project is text-based however the ultimate goal is create a complete game with good GUI and competent AI opponents.
+The ultimate goal of the project is to create a complete game with good GUI and competent AI opponents.

 ## How to Play:
-As mentioned the current implementation of this project is completely text-based.
-Every word placed on the board will be printed out within the console.
+The current implementation of the game has a complete GUI.
+To place a letter on the board, select the letter in your hand then click on the square that you wish to place it on.

-Valid commands:
+BUtton commands:
-> "PLACE (row) (column) (letters with spaces inbetween)" - *places a word*
+> "RESET" - *reset your placements*

 > "PASS" - *passes turn*

-> "DRAW (letter in hand) (letter in hand) ... " - *get new letter(s) from the bag*
+> "DRAW" - *get new letter(s) from the bag*

-> "QUIT" - *exits game*

-To use a letter already on the board place parentheses around the letter you enter with the PLACE command.
-For example, placing BAD down from 1,1 and reusing an 'a' that is already on the board, PLACE 1 1 DOWN B (A) D
+> "SUBMIT" - *confirm your word to be p*

+## Changelist v0.50:
+Changes will be implemented in versions going up by .25, presenting each of the 4 milestones.
+Here are the changes for v0.50:
+- Design
+  - Implemented Model View Control design pattern into the product.
+- Replaced Parser with ScrabbleController.
+  - Extends ActionListener and is responsible for controlling GUI inputs\
+- Added ScrabbleFrame
+  - Extends JFrame and implements ScrabbleView.
+  - Is the GUI for the game.
+  - implemented update method to update GUI whenever a ScrabbleEvent occurs.
+- Added ScrabbleView
+  - Interface with an update method.
+- Added ScrabbleEvent
+  - Extends EventObject
+  - Responsible for keeping track of the most recent change in the model.
+- Refactored Scrabble
+  - Added enum for each type of command
+  - split Play() into smaller functions for each command
+    - Added Draw(), draw letters
+    - Added Submit(), performs word check then updates job
+    - Added Pass(), passes turn
+    - ADded Reset(), resets temporary word placements
+  - Play() now calls the split functions based on command input
+  - Added necessary global variables for the functions
+- Added ScrabbleTest class, responsible for the unit tests
+  - pointScored() tests point system
+  - checkWord() tests multiple word placements, vertical, horizontal, and parallel.
+- Refactored Board
+  - updateBoard() takes new parameters to reflect model refactored code.

 ## Changelist v0.25:
-Changes will be implemented in versions going up by .25, presenting each of the 4 milestones.
-Here are the changes for v0.25:
 - Added Board.java
   - Added board method, initialises blank board.
   - Added updateBoard method, updates board with places letters.